 rations typicaly consist of feedstuffs that have been cracked,

 rolled, ground, or pelleted.
+Cracked corn and soybean meal are common ingredients in creep feed.
 Creep feeding enhances development

 of the rumen in the young lamb.
-The rumen in creep-fed lambs will develop quicker than the rumen in lambs that are fed strictly a forage diet.
+In fact, the rumen in creep-fed lambs will develop quicker than the rumen in lambs that are fed strictly a forage diet.

 Grazers by design